 company.
 With a background primarily on the

-level of strategy to film campaigns film festival projects,
+of strategy to film campaigns film festival projects, and

-Some recent theatrical campaigns include Spike Lee's "Red Hook Summer;" Steve James' "Head Games;" "Ballplayer: Pelotero;" "The Trouble with Bliss" with Michael C. Hall, Peter Fonda, and Brie Larson; “Every Day” with Helen Hunt, Liev Schrieber and Carla Gugino; "Douchebag" directed by Drake Doremus; "Corman's World: Exploits of a Hollywood Rebel" documentary directed by Alex Stapleton about filmmaking icon Roger Corman; "Carol Channing: Larger than Life" documentary directed by Dori Berinstein about living legend Carol Channing; “The Double” starring Richard Gere, Topher Grace, and Stephen Moyer; “Women Without Men” directed by Shirin Neshat; and “Fubar: Balls to the Wall” directed by Michael Dowse.
+Some recent theatrical campaigns include Spike Lee's "Red Hook Summer;" Shane Carruth's "Upstream Color;" Johnnie To's "Drug War;" "The Lifeguard" starring Kristen Bell, Mamie Gummer, and Martin Starr; Steve James' "Head Games;" "Ballplayer: Pelotero;" "The Trouble with Bliss" with Michael C. Hall, Peter Fonda, and Brie Larson; “Every Day” with Helen Hunt, Liev Schrieber and Carla Gugino; "Douchebag" directed by Drake Doremus; "Corman's World: Exploits of a Hollywood Rebel" documentary directed by Alex Stapleton about filmmaking icon Roger Corman; "Carol Channing: Larger than Life" documentary directed by Dori Berinstein about living legend Carol Channing; “The Double” starring Richard Gere, Topher Grace, and Stephen Moyer; “Women Without Men” directed by Shirin Neshat; and “Fubar: Balls to the Wall” directed by Michael Dowse.
 DVD campaigns include the "2010 NBA Champions Los Angeles Lakers DVD," "2012 NBA Champions Miami Head DVD," and "NBA A-Z: NBA's Best Bloopers, Highlights and Hijinx."